mrs-brubotics/documentation_brubotics/source/Building_the_Hardware.rst

      :align: center

       Step 11

-(updated)
-  .. admonition:: todo

-  .. admonition:: todo

-     Take new picture(s) with the following corrections:
-     i) less noise, so do not show jumber cables going to the PDB as you did not tell this before in the instructions.
-If you forgot this, then add it in a step before. ii) The lengths of the cables: say how long you cut the cables in the text above (e.g. XX cm), iii) a pair with an XT60 connector on them (provided with the PDB) is not visible on the picture what you do with it.
-So maybe not important here, but say the elngth of the cable so if we don't see the cable we know at elast how long it should be.

 12. Fix the PDB to the "Main piece" by help of 4x M3 bolts (head on bottom), use the 4 holes in the middle of the "Main piece".
 As you can see in the picture below the holes are off-centered.
-Put the cables with the XTC connector on the side with the biggest space (on the right in the picture below) and put them out of the piece thanks to the hole on that side (see second picture).
+Put the cables with the XT connector on the side with the biggest space (on the right in the picture below) and put them out of the piece thanks to the hole on that side (see second picture).
 In between the main piece and the PDB, put a nut on each bolt that serve as spacers.

   .. figure:: _static/main_piece_spacer.jpg
      :width: 800